hjacobs/kube-downscaler/README.rst

 * Deploy the downscaler to a production cluster without any default uptime/downtime setting and scale down specific deployments by setting the ``downscaler/uptime`` (or ``downscaler/downtime``) annotation.
   This might be useful for internal tooling frontends which are only needed during work time.

+You need to combine the downscaler with an elastic cluster autoscaler to actually **save cloud costs**.
+The `kube-aws-autoscaler <https://github.com/hjacobs/kube-aws-autoscaler>`_ was tested to work fine with the downscaler.

 Usage
 =====